Genetic purging: A more detailed explanation

-This purged inbreeding coefficient g can also be computed, to a good approximation, using simple expressions in terms of the population size or of the genealogy of individuals (see BOX 1).
+This purged inbreeding coefficient g can also be computed, to a good approximation, using simple expressions in terms of the population size, as explained below, or of the genealogy of individuals.
 However this requires some information on the magnitude of the deleterious effects that are hidden in the heterozygous condition but become expressed in homozygosis.
 The larger this magnitude, denoted purging coefficient d, the more efficient is purging.

 An interesting property of purging is that, during inbreeding, while F increases approaching a final value F = 1, g can approach a much smaller final value.
 Hence, it is not just that purging slows the fitness decline, but also that it reduces the overall fitness loss produced by inbreeding in the long term.
-This is illustrated in BOX 2 for the extreme case of inbreeding depression caused by recessive lethals, which are alleles that cause death before reproduction but only when they occur in homozygosis.
+This is illustrated below for the extreme case of inbreeding depression caused by recessive lethals, which are alleles that cause death before reproduction but only when they occur in homozygosis.
 Purging is less effective against mildly deleterious alleles than against lethal ones but, in general, the slower is the increase of inbreeding F, the smaller becomes the final value of the purged inbreeding coefficient g and, therefore, the final reduction in fitness.
-This implies that, if inbreeding progresses slowly enough, no relevant inbreeding depression is expected in the long term.
-This results in the fitness of a small population, that has been a small population for a long time, can be the same as a large population with more genetic diversity.
+This implies that, if inbreeding progresses slowly enough, no relevant inbreeding depression is expected in the long term. implies, for example, that the average fitness of a population that has been moderately small for a long time, can be very similar to that of a large population with more genetic diversity.
 In conservation genetics, it would be very useful to ascertain the maximum rate of increase of inbreeding that allows for such efficient purging.

-Examples

-Predictive equations when inbreeding is due to small population size
+Predictive model for the joint effects of inbreeding and purging caused by a reduction in population numbers

 Consider a large non-inbred population with mean fitness W. Then, the size of the population reduces to a new smaller value N (in fact, the effective population size should be used here), leading to a progressive increase of inbreeding.

 Then inbreeding depression occurs at a rate δ, due to (partially) recessive deleterious alleles that were present at low frequencies at different loci.
 This means that, in the absence of selection, the expected value for mean fitness after t generations of inbreeding, would be:

 where $F_t$ is the population mean for Wright's inbreeding coefficient after t generations of inbreeding.